nhsd-exeter/dos-road-distance/application/tests/README.md

 ### The logs for the tests

 The logs are located in `tests/unit/logs/rd.log` which gets cleared down before each test run.
-If you want to analyse the log output then run a single test and review this file
+If you want to analyse the log output then run a single test and review this file.